Platform

 .com, Dedicated, Self-Managed

 All GitLab hosting modes are supported, including GitLab Self-Managed (CE and EE) at modern versions.
-Patches arrive as merge requests in the same project.
+Patches deliver directly into your GitLab project.

 Verified before it ships.

-Before a pull request is ever opened, the patch has to prove it closed the original vulnerability.
-If it doesn't, no PR.
+Before a patch is ever delivered to your developers, it has to prove it closed the original vulnerability.
+If it doesn't, no patch.
 No noise in your queue.

 Step 01